 The Clandon Park Staff currently work closely with several highly skilled veterinary practices, including one of the UK's top veterinary hospitals and research centres.
 Clandon Park Equestrian Centre staff are able to comply with owner's requests for specialist veterinary care, as and when required.

 Although it will take some time to develop, it is our aim to one day fully support a veterinary practice with a specialist outreach veterinary teaching unit to be located at Clandon Park that will be linked with a local university.

 Staff and the contractors at Clandon Park include highly experienced and qualified individuals.
-They include a fully qualified BHSAI, BHSII, BHSI (SM), Competition Riders, Stud Groom, ADR Qualified Commercial Dispute Resolution Practitioner that specialises in agricultural, equestrian and environmental dispute resolution, BHS Professional Coach, HGV & Agricultural Vehicle Drivers, Game Keepers, Chain Saw Licence holder, Qualified Foresters, Dendrologists, Teachers, Lecturers, Fencing & Fishery specialist contractors and several other associated specialists and coaches.
+They include a fully qualified BHSAI, BHSII, BHSI (SM), Competition Riders, Event Coach, Stud Groom, ADR Qualified Commercial Dispute Resolution Practitioner that specialises in agricultural, equestrian and environmental dispute resolution, BHS Professional Coach, HGV & Agricultural Vehicle Drivers, Wildlife Manager, Chain Saw Licence holder, Qualified Foresters, Dendrologists, Teachers, Lecturers, Fencing & Fishery specialist contractors and several other associated specialists and coaches.

 Clandon Park is responsible for the stewardship of just under 1000 acres on one site in rural Surrey.
 With this comes great responsibility to protect, maintain and enhance the character, setting and landscape for the enjoyment of future generations, without compromising their needs.